Oil Prices

 Oil prices represent the global market value of a barrel of crude oil, typically quoted in US dollars.
 As one of the world's most important commodities, the price of oil influences inflation, economic growth, and geopolitical stability.

-Oil prices represent the cost of a single barrel of crude oil, the raw material used to produce gasoline, diesel, jet fuel, and heating oil.
-Because oil is the lifeblood of the modern global economy, its price is one of the most closely watched financial indicators in the world.
-When oil prices rise, transportation and manufacturing costs increase, which can ripple through the economy and cause inflation.
-Conversely, when oil prices fall, it acts as a tax cut for consumers but can squeeze the profits of energy companies and oil-producing nations.
-Unlike stocks, which represent ownership in a company, oil is a tangible commodity.
-Its price is determined by the complex interplay of physical supply and demand, geopolitical stability, and financial speculation.
-The market is truly global, meaning a disruption in one part of the world (like a pipeline outage in the Middle East) can instantly affect prices at the pump in another (like the United States).
-There are hundreds of grades of crude oil, but the global market relies on two primary benchmarks to set prices: West Texas Intermediate (WTI) in the US and Brent Crude in Europe.
-These benchmarks serve as reference points for pricing oil produced elsewhere.
-While they typically trade near each other, local supply gluts or logistical bottlenecks can cause their prices to diverge, creating a "spread."
+Oil prices represent the cost of a single barrel of crude oil, the primary raw material used to produce the fuels that power global transport—including gasoline, diesel, and jet fuel—as well as heating oil and the petrochemical feedstocks used in plastics and fertilizers.
+Because energy is a foundational input for almost every sector of the economy, the price of oil is one of the most closely watched and influential financial indicators in the world.
+When oil prices rise sharply, the increased costs for transportation and manufacturing often ripple through the entire economic system, driving up the price of goods and services and contributing to inflation.
+Conversely, a period of sustained low oil prices acts as a de facto tax cut for consumers and energy-intensive businesses, though it can severely squeeze the budgets of oil-producing nations and the profitability of the energy sector.
+Unlike financial assets like stocks or bonds, which represent ownership in a company or a debt obligation, oil is a tangible physical commodity with unique logistical challenges.
+Its price is determined by the complex and constant interplay of physical supply and demand, geopolitical stability in key producing regions, and financial speculation in the futures markets.
+The market for oil is truly global and highly interconnected; a supply disruption in one part of the world, such as a pipeline outage in the Middle East or a refinery strike in Europe, can almost instantaneously affect the prices consumers pay at the gas pump halfway across the globe.
+There are hundreds of different grades of crude oil produced globally, varying by their density (heavy vs. light) and sulfur content (sweet vs. sour).
+However, to simplify trading and provide clarity to the market, the global economy relies on two primary benchmarks to set prices: West Texas Intermediate (WTI), which is the standard for the US market, and Brent Crude, which serves as the benchmark for about two-thirds of the world's internationally traded oil.
+These benchmarks serve as the reference points for pricing almost all other types of oil.
+While they typically trade in tandem, local supply gluts, infrastructure bottlenecks, or regional geopolitical tensions can cause their prices to diverge, creating a "spread" that traders closely monitor for arbitrage opportunities.

 Key Takeaways